-This training program for research scientists covers such areas as the genetics of aging, lifespan, and intervention analyses in aging and models of age-related diseases.
-Focus is on translational-oriented trials in a wide range of animal models, including marmosets, and early-phase clinical studies in human subjects.
+This T32 training program for research scientists covers such areas as the genetics of aging, lifespan, and intervention analyses in aging and models of age-related diseases.
+The focus is on translational-oriented trials in a wide range of animal models, including marmosets and early-phase clinical studies in human subjects.
 Trainees will participate in programs involving such topics as:

 - Regulation of Gene Expression

 - DNA Damage and Repair

 - Differentiation and Apoptosis

 - Molecular Aspects of Age-Associated Disease

 Postdoctoral positions may be available.
 Contact us for more information.

 All appointments to the Biology of Aging T32 Training Program are designated as security sensitive positions; U.S. Citizenship or Permanent Resident Required.